- You cannot remove keyboard languages in Windows 10 when that platform’s regional settings aren’t correctly configured.

 - Now the Remove option for the keyboard language you need to delete might no longer be grayed out.
 Press the Remove button for keyboard language if you can now do so.

 The keyboard language at the top of the list always has a grayed-out Remove button.
 So, sometimes users need to rearrange the keyboard language list to remove a specific pack.
+This also helps when removing a display language in Windows 11.

 2. Change the current system locale setting